 The finish is a flat black, although looking at the screen while holding the monitor might cause some to think there is a very glossy finish.
 This is misleading, since a glare-resistant coating is touted as one of the features.
 In general use, complaints about glare will be minimal, if at all.

-The rest of the contents consist of a moderate length USB cable (one end being the mini-USB plug that fits into the very unobtrusive socket on the monitor’s back, behind the pull out tab), and a CD that installs the device driver into a PC.
+The rest of the contents consist of a moderate-length USB cable (one end being the mini-USB plug that fits into the very unobtrusive socket on the monitor’s back, behind the pull-out tab), and a CD that installs the device driver into a PC.
 Note: it’s always a good idea to check out the manufacturer’s website’s “Support” to see if there might be an updated driver to use rather than the one that has been burned on disc.
 Since the Mac driver is only on the website, if you don’t go there, you might not think it works with an Apple computer (it does).

 So after you installed the driver and rebooted, it’s just a matter of placing the monitor next to the laptop and connecting the two ends of the USB cable to their respective USB sockets when you want to use it (note: you’ll be connecting the monitor to the PC during the installation process as part of the procedure so it might already be connected).
 Should you be using a device, which has a low-powered USB output (unlikely these days), the second USB plug at one end of the cable will have to be inserted into a second USB socket.
 [AOC recommends attaching the monitor prior to turning the computer on, by the way]

 With the laptop now active, the monitor now comes to life.
-At this point you’ll want to decide whether to “mirror” what is being seen on the main screen, or use it as an extended monitor.
+At this point, you’ll want to decide whether to “mirror” what is being seen on the main screen, or use it as an extended monitor.
 Setting this and other aspects of the monitor is done through the display options inside the PC laptop’s “Screen Resolution” (the monitor tops off at 1366 x 768 pixels).
 You can orient the monitor for “portrait” or “horizontal” viewing.
-Later you can access the settings through an icon in the System tray, using XP or Vista, or through a key press combination using Windows 7 (with Macs, a simple but dissimilar procedure applies to activate the monitor).
+Later you can access the settings through an icon in the System tray, using XP or Vista, or through a keypress combination using Windows 7 (with Macs, a simple but dissimilar procedure applies to activate the monitor).

-The monitor’s performance is somewhat dependent on the graphic card and processing power of the attached computer — no surprise there — but while you can use it in a similar manner to that of the main screen, it’s comparatively lower resolution could be disappointing to some.
-Certainly if you use it for static imaging and other applications where motion and detail is less prevalent, it’ll work fine (say thanks to the internal processing chip inside aiding in the processing of what is being displayed).
-As an example, I’d keep word processing on the main screen to avoid eye-strain and let videos play on the AOC.
+The monitor’s performance is somewhat dependent on the graphic card and processing power of the attached computer — no surprise there — but while you can use it in a similar manner to that of the main screen, its comparatively lower resolution could be disappointing to some.
+Certainly, if you use it for static imaging and other applications where motion and detail are less prevalent, it’ll work fine (say thanks to the internal processing chip inside aiding in the processing of what is being displayed).
+As an example, I’d keep word processing on the main screen to avoid eye strain and let videos play on the AOC.
 I didn’t encounter any screen refreshing issues that were visible to the eye, or any “flicker” or image smearing over a period of extended use.
 The high dynamic contrast ratio (50,000:1) is a far cry from the puny, early days of LCD and is extremely helpful when using a small monitor such as this one.

 A final issue is that of the power drain derived from an extra monitor.
-Obviously the monitor will decrease the usable battery powering a laptop — unless it’s plugged in for power — but just how much depends on factors ranging from the charge of the battery, the kind of applications being run, etc. In general, it’s fair to say that the battery drain should be considered and noted over time as the monitor is used so as to avoid any unpleasant surprises.
+Obviously, the monitor will decrease the usable battery powering a laptop — unless it’s plugged in for power — but just how much depends on factors ranging from the charge of the battery, the kind of applications being run, etc. In general, it’s fair to say that the battery drain should be considered and noted over time as the monitor is used so as to avoid any unpleasant surprises.

-Bottom Line: Having a second monitor provides more “real estate” when using a laptop, as well as allowing for a better segregation of applications in use.
+Bottom Line: Having a second monitor provides more “real estate” when using a laptop, as well as allowing for better segregation of applications in use.
 The lightweight nature and lack of power brick that is the standard of the AOC USB monitor, and this new breed of portable monitors in general, makes it well suited for traveling with you whether across the globe or in a coffee shop or bedroom.